oils-for-unix/oils/doc/ref/chap-type-method.md

  - U+FEFF -- Zero-width no-break space `<ZWNBSP>`

-While the Unicode standard defines other codepoints as being spaces, Oils limits itself to just these codepoints so that the specifcation is stable, and doesn't depend on an external standard that has reclassify characters.
+While the Unicode standard defines other codepoints as being spaces, Oils limits itself to just these codepoints so that the specification is stable, and doesn't depend on an external standard that has reclassify characters.

 ### trimStart()